cpvalente/ontime/README.md

 - [ ] Lower Third Manager
 - [ ] Note only event
 - [ ] Reach Schedule: way to speedup timer to meet a deadline

-### For version 1
-Almost reaching a feature set that we can call v1.
-Before that:
-- [ ] Mac OS version

 ### Issues
 The app is still in pre-release and there are a few issues, mainly concerning responsiveness in